soyart/webtools/README.md

 # webtools
-webtools is a set of shell scripts that, together with `ssg`, makes maintaining and publishing multiple simple static websites simpler.
+webtools is a wrapper for [ssg](https://rgz.ee/ssg.html).
+It's a set of shell scripts that makes maintaining and publishing multiple simple static websites with ssg easier by writing a manifest config file.
 This repository serves as [an example project](#longterm).

 > As of now, webtools require [`unix/sh-tools`](https://gitlab.com/artnoi/unix) for some of its features e.g. yes-no prompt.